ga-dc/installfest/README.md

 ### Architecture:
 All required functionality is in this single Rakefile;
 the rake tasks, the supporting library code, and the tests.
 This is by design; to make it easier to install and use, at the expense of readability.
-Students should be able to `curl` and run this independently.
+As stated, students should be able to `curl` and run this independently.

 ### Important methods
 - InstallFest#my_packages lists all packages of interest to you.